 Caution: Should be used with caution in patients with hypertension, in patients whose cardiac reserve is poor, and those with heart failure since deterioration of heart failure has been noted.
-(MED#12)
+(MED#12) The terms hypertension and deterioration connote state of affairs as to illness and worsening condition of heart might take effect if medicine will not be taken with caution.

-The terms hypertension and deterioration connote state of affairs as to illness and worsening condition of heart might take effect if medicine will not be taken with caution.
 Second order entities are definitely observable and perceptible.
 Surfacing these nouns in medicine warnings occurred 40 percent in the corpus, hence, naming activities which might take place once the warnings will be neglected by the consumers of pharmaceutical drugs is evident.

-On one hand, third order entities are abstract items such as concepts, propositions, or more generally ideas outside place and time.
-Consider the extract below.
+Meanwhile, third order entities are abstract concepts, propositions, or more generally ideas outside place and time.
+See the extract below.